sta310-sp22/computing/github-username.md

-# Making a GitHub account
+# Creating a new GitHub account

 - Go to [github.com](https://github.com/) and click to sign up for GitHub.